-- Student bills will be accessible through your My-UW account (click the ‘Financial’ tab).
+- Student bills will be accessible through your MyUW account (opens in new tab then click the ‘Financial’ tab).
 Payment is done through the University of Wisconsin-Madison Office of the Registrar Bursar’s Office.
-If you have questions regarding payment procedures, deadlines, and notifications, the office can be reached directly at: email@example.com.
+If you have questions regarding payment procedures, deadlines, and notifications, the office can be reached directly at: firstname.lastname@example.org.
 You may also contact Student Accounts and Cashiering at (608) 262-3611.

 - Segregated Fees grant access to the campus gyms, libraries, free student bus pass, university health center (not health insurance), and purchasing beverages at the student union.

 - UW-Madison Undergraduate Resident Students and Undergraduate Minnesota Resident Students are not eligible for the $1000 Fee Remission, as their posted tuition is already lower than the SASLI program fee.
 Updated costs for 8 credits for these two categories of students can be found on the UW Registrar’s Office Website.

 - SASLI is an 8-week session and all students must enroll for the full session.
 All students will be billed for the full 8-week session at the start of SASLI and no refunds will be issued after the first Friday of classes.
 For more information, please visit the refund policy page.

 - SASLI does not allow students to audit courses.

 - SASLI does not accept Committee on Institutional Cooperation (CIC) Grants.

 - If someone will be sponsoring you to attend SASLI (i.e. paying your tuition), please visit the 3rd-Party Payments page.